kim-company/avx/README.md

 |> Enum.into(output)
 ```

-I'm currently working on a ThousandIsland Handler that can be used
-to create a Demuxer source suitable for streaming setups.
+To decode from a live session, use the ThousandIsland handler provided.
+It will
+give you a `tcp://` endpoint you can use as file source to the demuxer.
+It carries
+a little bit of overhead, but keeps the C side super simple.

 And that's it.
 Compared to using the `ffmpeg` executable directly, here you have access
 to every single packet, which you can re-route, manipulate and process at will.

 This library is suitable as standalone or inside the elements of a [membrane](https://github.com/membraneframework)
-pipeline for more complex setups (video mixers with dynamic inputs, WebRTC rooms, ...)
+pipeline for more complex setups.

 ## Debugging
 ### Cocoa's way